In Him Ministries:

 Salvation and sin are not in view at this judgment (as that was paid for by Christ on the cross), but only faithfulness in Christian service.
 Selfish works or those done with wrong motives will be burned up (the “wood, hay, and stubble” of 1 Cor.
 3:12).
 Works of lasting value to the Lord will survive (the “gold, silver, and precious stones”).
 Rewards, which the Bible calls “crowns” (Rev. 3:11), will be given by the One who is “not unjust; he will not forget your work and the love you have shown him” (Heb.
 6:10).

-(See what the Bible says: John 5:24; Rom.
+(Further reading: Rom.
 8:1; cf. Rom.
-4:7-8; 5:1; 7:17, 20; John 3:1, 18; 5:24; Gal.
+4:7-8; 7:17, 20; John 3:1, 18; Gal.
 3:13).

 3).
-Works plus grace equals salvation:
+Grace plus works equals salvation:

 “The judgment is to set, the books are to be opened, and we are to be judged according to our deeds.” — Testimonies for the Church, Vol. 1, page 100.